 In Hum/šćepan Polje the eight deported former prisoners were transferred via the official border crossing point from BiH to MNE.
 The Bosnian officer who had driven the respondent handed out one paper per person, including four documents in total, to the Montenegrin officers at the border.
 Inside the border crossing point an exchange occured whereby the eight persons were moved into cars with Montenegrin license plates.
 For every person the Bosnian officers handed two paper documents to the Montenegrin police officers who then brought the transit group from the border crossing point to Plužine.

 “They must have had some kind of agreement to let us pass, because they entered the Montenegrin land legally, normally.”

-The group of eight were brought to a police station by the Montenegrin police in the village Plužine, where they were set free and allowed to go.
+The group of eight were brought to a police station by the Montenegrin police in the village Plužine, where they were set free.
 There, the chief of the police station helped them by showing them the nearby bus station and even convinced the bus driver to let the respondent go for free.